tom-howard/ros2/docs/course/part6/object_detection.md

 18. Here, we define a filesystem location to save images to.

-    We want this to exist in a folder called "`myrosdata/object_detection`" in the home directory, so we can use Pathlib's `#!py Path.home().joinpath(...)` to define it (a handy way to access the User's home directory, without needing to know the Users name).
+    We want this to exist in a folder called "`object_detection`" in the home directory, so we can use Pathlib's `#!py Path.home().joinpath(...)` to define it (a handy way to access the User's home directory, without needing to know the Users name).

     Then, we use the Pathlib `#!py Path.mkdir()` method to create this directory if it doesn't exist already.